דלג לתוכן הראשי

 "Detox Tea" and Colon Cleanses Based on Laxatives 🔴

-Most "detox" drinks and "colon cleanse" protocols work based on laxatives like senna.
+Most "detox" drinks and "colon cleansing" protocols work based on laxatives like senna.
 The result is not "flushing out toxins" but diarrhea, which causes temporary water weight loss and can lead to dehydration, electrolyte imbalance, and with prolonged use, bowel dependency.
 The body is not "cleansing" here; it is losing fluids.

 Daily Activated Charcoal 🔴